 Continuous improvement is no different.
-So many organizations set out on a journey of continuous improvement with gusto, and then quickly lose momentum and their initiative flounders.
+So many organizations set out on a journey of continuous improvement with gusto and quickly lose momentum, causing their initiative to struggle.
 How do you prevent your organization from slipping back into bad habits?
 A sustaining culture of continuous improvement is supported by strategic goal setting.

 Set SMART Goals